 Meals for Ill Students

-Students who are confined to their rooms for medical reasons by the College's Student Health and Counseling Services may request a meal appropriate for their illness through Student Health or their Residence Life Coordinator.
+Students who are confined to their rooms for medical reasons by the College’s Student Health and Wellness (SHAW) may request a meal appropriate for their illness through Student Health and Wellness (SHAW) or their Residence Life Coordinator.
 Meals may be picked up and delivered by any student on a meal plan with an approved request and the proper identification.

 Meals To Go

-As part of Grinnell Dining's sustainability program an unlimited number of reusable to-go containers are available from the Marketplace seven days a week anytime during normal service hours.
+As part of Grinnell Dining’s sustainability program an unlimited number of reusable to-go containers are available from the Marketplace Monday through Friday during normal service hours.
 Reusable containers significantly reduces the amount of waste on campus.
-To utilize this program tell the Marketplace Cheery Checker you would like a Meal To Go.
-A fee for each unreturned container will be billed at the end of each semester.
+To utilize this program, tell the Marketplace Cheery Checker you would like a Meal To Go.
+All containers checked out must be returned.
+A fee for each unreturned container will be billed to your student account at the end of each semester.

 Removal of Food from the Marketplace

 Because added costs are involved, food or serving ware cannot be taken from the Marketplace, with the exception of a single ice cream cone, one piece of fruit, or a packaged and redeemed “meal-to-go”.
 Abuse of this policy may result in disciplinary action.